Donald Newhouse: Personal life and death

+Newhouse married Susan Marley in 1955, just after she had graduated from Wellesley College in Wellesley, Massachusetts and they had three children; sons Steven O. Newhouse (b.
+1957) - current chairman and co-president of Advance Publications, Michael Andrew Newhouse - member of the Associated Press board of directors since 2017, and daughter Katherine Irene Newhouse.

 The couple's primary residence was in New York City, but they often spent weekends on their farm in New Jersey.
-They remained married until her death in 2015 of primary progressive aphasia, a different variant of the same rare disorder (frontotemporal dementia) that afflicted his brother, Si Newhouse.
+They remained married until her death in 2015 of primary progressive aphasia, a different variant of the same rare disorder (frontotemporal dementia) which afflicted his brother, Si Newhouse.

+Newhouse was included on The Jerusalem Posts list of the world's 50 richest Jews in 2010.
+He died from lymphoma at his estate in Lambertville, New Jersey, on May 26, 2026, at the age of 96.